Dynamic Space Filling: Higher cumulants

+The leading behavior of the cumulants is universal, i.e., independent of the initial condition when $t\gg 1$.
+Indeed, the linear terms in the density dominate when $n\ll 1$, and these terms are universal, cf. Eqs.~\eqref{n-v}, \eqref{v3}, \eqref{v4}.
+Therefore, the Fano factor \eqref{Fano} and the following two Fano factors quickly approach universal (independent of the initial condition) values

-The Fano factors \eqref{Fano} and \eqref{Fano-3} appear in numerous quantum and classical problems \cite{Levitov, Blanter, Bodineau04}.
-If the Fano factors associated with the random variable $m$ are the same as the Fano factors in those problems, the next Fano factor should be $\frac{\langle m^4\rangle_c}{\langle m\rangle} = -\frac{1}{105}$.
-It could be possible to verify or disprove this conjectural value by extending the calculations presented in this Appendix.
-Such pedestrian calculations quickly become unwieldy, so a more sophisticated approach is necessary to deduce the cumulant generating function.
+These Fano factors previously appeared in the context of the statistics of current in quantum conductors with many channels in the metallic regime \cite{Levitov}, quasi-classical conductors \cite{Nagaev}, and the symmetric exclusion process in one and higher dimensions \cite{Derrida04, Bodineau04, Bodineau13}.
+If all Fano factors associated with the random variable $m$ are the same as the Fano factors in those problems, the following Fano factors should be